 - 1/4 cup fresh chopped parsley

-Sprinkle one tablespoon of lemon over the cod fillets and let them marinate for 15-30 minutes while you prep the ingredients.
+- Sprinkle one tablespoon of lemon over the fillets and let them marinate for 15-30 minutes while you prep the ingredients.

-Flip the cod and cook it for about another 5 minutes, or until browned and cooked through.
+- Flip and cook it for about another 5 minutes, or until browned and cooked through.
 If needed, add the remaining tablespoon of olive oil to the skillet.

-Transfer the cod to an oven safe serving dish and put it in the oven to keep warm while you make the tomato olive sauce.
+- Transfer to an oven safe serving dish and put it in the oven to keep warm while you make the tomato olive sauce.

 - Serving suggestions: We like to serve the cod over rice, orzo, or Israeli couscous.
 You can switch it up with the grain of your choice (farro, quinoa, and so on).

-- Cod: Thick cut cod is often called captain's cut.
-If you cannot find thick cod, use thinner pieces and reduce the cooking time.
+- Fish: Thick cut cod is often called captain's cut.
+If you cannot find it, use thinner pieces and reduce the cooking time.

 - Chopped tomatoes: I like the Pomi brand chopped tomatoes, which contains only tomatoes with no salt or calcium chloride.
 There are a number of other similar brands and they are usually found in boxes instead of cans.
 Calcium chloride keeps the tomatoes firm and does not let them break down as easily when cooked.